Start Here... to Un-Rush. A place to help you face a hurried world.

 The speed-addicted who don’t want to let go of their addiction to hurry, octuple-tasking, and their 24/7 craziness.
 Because I can’t convince you to slow down, no matter how many smart arguments I deliver.

-The proud busy bee who glorifies busyness and believes in the hype of high-stress levels, uber-productivity, and fast-paced living.
+The proud, busy bee who glorifies busyness and believes in the hype of high-stress levels, uber-productivity, and fast-paced living.

 The Benefits of an Un-Rush Membership